c3di/im2im/README.md

 # im2im: Automatically Converting In-Memory Image Representations using A Knowledge Graph Approach

+**NOTE**: For the purposes of double-blind review, we have kept the repository private and temporarily removed the package from PyPI.
+We recommend downloading the repository locally from the Anonymized GitHub site and installing it manually.
+We apologize for any inconvenience and will republish the package once the review process is complete.

+**NOTE**: In the anonymous version, when clicking on links (such as those in the README), you may experience longer loading times on the anonymized GitHub site.
+We recommend navigating to the file manually and then clicking to open it directly

+---

 [![PyPI - Version](https://img.shields.io/pypi/v/im2im.svg)](https://pypi.org/project/im2im/)
 [![PyPI - Python Version](https://img.shields.io/pypi/pyversions/im2im)](https://pypi.org/project/im2im/)
 [![Downloads](https://static.pepy.tech/badge/im2im)](https://pepy.tech/project/im2im)